Malav5372/QuantumResourcesHub/Quantum-Computing/README.md

 This is a curated list of up-to-date resources on learning about and developing on quantum computers.
 The goal is to build a categorised community-driven collection of up to date, high quality resources.

 Sharing, suggestions and contributions are always welcome!
 Please take a look at the contribution guidelines and quality standard first.
-Thanks to all contributors, you're awesome and it wouldn't be possible without you!

 ## Contents